Hi, I’m Jenni

 Has anything become as distorted as our conception of a princess?
 The Disney stereotype has erased what real-life princesses and royal women did and do, to the point where some mothers actively discourage their girls from liking princesses or even wearing pink.
 That breaks my heart.

 The first thing I wanted to be when I grew up was a princess.
-When I figured out it didn't work that way, I started reading books about them instead - problem solved.
+When I figured out it didn’t work that way, I started reading books about them instead - problem solved.
 As for pink, I wore it when I ran a half-marathon, went on safari in Kenya, and visited a royal palace in South Korea.
+Pink is a color.
+It has no meaning other than what you choose to give it.
+For me, it means happiness.

 There is nothing inherently or metaphorically harmful to girls about the concept of princesses or the color pink.